 In the Pacific, these issues are even harder to solve because there are not enough healthcare workers, hospitals or clinics.
 It’s also difficult to deliver health services to people living far apart in small groups.

-The 7-1-7 tool helps determine how quickly health systems find and respond to disease outbreaks.
+The 7-1-7 tool is an approach that helps determine how quickly health systems find and respond to disease outbreaks.
 It sets clear goals to:

 - find an outbreak in 7 days or less